Dynamical Gibbs Variational Principles for Irreversible Interacting Particle Systems with Applications to Attractor Properties: Introduction and finite state space analogy

 Another sub-area where relative entropy methods have successfully been applied is the derivation of hydrodynamic equations from microscopic models of interacting particle systems.
 In this context, the method is used to study the infinite particle limit, with additional rescaling of space and time, and not for long-time asymptotics.
 An introduction to this method can for example be found in the monograph \cite{kipnis_scaling_1999}.

-A quite recent application of relative entropy in a very similar setting as ours are the works \cite{chazottes_gaussian_2020} and \cite{chazottes_relative_2021} on Gaussian concentration and uniqueness criteria for Gibbs measures.
+A quite recent application of relative entropy in a very similar setting as ours are the works \cite{chazottes_gaussian_2020} and \cite{chazottes_relative_2022} on Gaussian concentration and uniqueness criteria for Gibbs measures.
 One of the main ideas in these recent publications is to use that certain concentration properties – that are satisfied by high-temperature Gibbs measures – imply that the relative entropy density with respect to $\mu$ is positive definite.

-It is also noteworthy that Holley’s method is not limited to interacting particle systems on the $d$-dimensional cubic lattice $\Z^d$, but has recently also been used to study systems on more general, even non-amenable, graphs, see \cite{shriver_free_2020}.
+It is also noteworthy that Holley’s method is not limited to interacting particle systems on the $d$-dimensional cubic lattice $\Z^d$, but has recently also been used to study systems on more general, even non-amenable, graphs, see \cite{shriver_free_2022}.

 One can also use a similar approach, involving the decay of relative entropy, to prove the central limit theorem.
 This was first observed by Linnik in \cite{linnik_information-theoretic_1959} for i.i.d.~$\R$-valued random variables whose law is absolutely continuous with respect to Lebesgue measure.
 Since then, the results have been extended to more general situations.
-In particular, in \cite{artstein_solution_2004} it was shown that the entropy is always increasing along sequences of the form $(n^{-1/2}\sum_{i=1}^n X_i)_{n \in \N}$ where $(X_i)_{i \in \N}$ are i.i.d.~square-integrable random variables, not necessarily absolutely continuous with respect to the Lebesgue measure.
-This monotonicity shows that the convergence in the central limit theorem is also driven by an analogue to the second law of thermodynamics.
+In \cite{carlen_entropy_1991}, Carlen and Soffer employed the entropy functional as a Lyapunov function to study central limit theorems for sums of independent and dependent random variables and also applied their results to prove central limit theorems for a number of lattice spin systems.
+A couple of years later, the assumption of absolute continuity with respect to Lebesgue measure was lifted in \cite{artstein_solution_2004}, at least in the case of independent random variables.
+There, it was shown that the entropy is always increasing along sequences of the form $(n^{-1/2}\sum_{i=1}^n X_i)_{n \in \N}$ where $(X_i)_{i \in \N}$ are i.i.d.~square-integrable random variables, not necessarily absolutely continuous with respect to the Lebesgue measure.
+This monotonicity of the entropy of the partial sums appearing in the classical central limit theorem can be interpreted as a formal analogue of the second law of thermodynamics.
+Roughly speaking, this law says that, as a thermally insulated system evolves towards thermodynamic equilibrium, its entropy is non-decreasing.

 The rest of our paper is organized as follows.
 In Section~\ref{section:finite-state-space} we motivate our method of proof by considering the simple example of a continuous-time Markov chain on a finite state space.
 In Section~\ref{section:setting-and-results} we introduce the basic setting of infinite-volume Gibbs measures and interacting particle systems, before we then formulate and discuss our results.
 The proofs of these can then be found in Section~\ref{section:proofs}.